Zyaxxy/solana-amm/README.md

 ### 2. Liquidity Management
 - **Deposit**: Add both tokens to the pool and receive LP tokens representing your share
 - **Withdraw**: Burn LP tokens to retrieve your share of both tokens plus accrued fees
+- **Burn**: Burn LP tokens directly for use in combined transactions
 - Proportional liquidity management using constant product formula (x × y = k)

 ### 3. Token Swaps